Explore your mortgage options

 First, you can attend an auction from the comfort of your home or your favorite coffee shop.
 And online auctions can last for several days.
 They don’t end just because bidding has stopped.

-Make sure you know how to make payments if you win an online auction.
-Payments are typically due 24 – 48 hours after the auction closes.
+Make sure you know how to make payments if you win an online auction, since payments are typically due 24 – 48 hours after the auction closes.

 How To Pay for an Auction Home

-In most cases, the winning bidder must make a deposit that is typically 10% of the final purchase price immediately after the auction, and the rest is due within 30 days.
+In most cases, the winning bidder must make a deposit that’s typically 10% of the final purchase price immediately after the auction, and the rest is due within 30 days.

 You can pay the remaining balance with cash, certified funds or bank financing.
 Cash is the simplest option, but it may not be feasible for all buyers.
 Certified funds are typically money orders or cashier’s checks issued by a bank or other financial institution.
 And bank financing may be another option.

-When an auction allows financing, traditional lenders often cannot issue a loan for a home sold at auction quickly enough to make it a viable funding source.
-Many borrowers will either tap into cash reserves or take out a hard money loan.
+When an auction allows financing, traditional lenders often can’t issue a loan for a home sold at auction quickly enough to make it a viable funding source.

 Real estate auctions can be an exciting way to get a great deal on a property.
 But they’re not for everyone.
 Before you start bidding, make sure you understand the process and that you’re taking on some risks.
 With a little research and prep work, you could become the proud owner of a new home for less!